ic-lab-duth/NoCpad/README.md

 # NoCpad #

-### High-Level-Synthesis-ready AMBA AXI-4 compliant Network on Chip ###
+### High-Level-Synthesis-ready AMBA AXI-4, ACE and ACE Lite compliant Network on Chip ###

-NoCpad provides optimized HLS-ready SystemC models of all required Network-on-Chip components, such as network interfaces and routers (including virtual channels), in order to build a scalable AMBA AXI-4 compliant SoC interconnect.
+NoCpad provides optimized HLS-ready SystemC models of all required Network-on-Chip components, such as network interfaces and routers (including virtual channels), in order to build a scalable AMBA compliant SoC interconnect.
 Quality of results in terms of networking performance as well as hardware PPA matches closely that of custom RTL.

+The included AMBA interfaces support AMBA AXI-4 for high performance memory-mapped accesses.
+Based on AXI's cache coherency extension, ACE interfaces have been developed enabling coherency among the participating master caches minimizing the need for accesses to slow main memories.
+Furthermore, ACE-Lite interfaces enable non-cached agents to access shareable data and participate in a Mixed ACE and ACE-Lite interconnect.

 AXI Master and Slave interfaces convert AXI traffic into a packetized format that is routed through an Network-on-Chip(NoC).
-A NoC is comprised by routers that provide communication between the various interfaces.
+A NoC is composed of routers that provide communication between the various interfaces.
 Low level communication between components is performed using Connection channels, included with Mentor's Catapult HLS [HLSLibs](https://github.com/hlslibs/matchlib_connections), and MatchLib, a SystemC/C++ library of commonly-used hardware functions and components [MatchLib](https://github.com/NVlabs/matchlib)

 Why does it make sense to build a NoC using HLS?
 - NoC can change many times during design flow